 The Popular Democratic Association of Timor (Apodeti) favours integration with Indonesia and receives backing from the Indonesian Government, which also wants to see the province integrated.

-Indonesia's policy on East Timor hardens following a meeting in September between Indonesian President Suharto and Australian Prime Minister Gough Whitlam, who acknowledges that it may be best if the province joins Indonesia, if the East Timorese so wish.
+Indonesia's policy on East Timor hardens following a meeting in September between Indonesian President Suharto and Australian Prime Minister Gough Whitlam, who acknowledges that it may be best if the colony joins Indonesia, if the East Timorese so wish.

 1975 - The rise in the influence of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.
 As the Portuguese administrators leave, Fretilin troops seize the bulk of the colonial armoury.